Skip to main content

 Though we often think of eating hash browns for breakfast, you can easily add them to dinner, as in this chicken and chiles casserole.
 This is a great way to use any leftover chicken you have on hand, or swap it out with cooked turkey or ham.

-More resources for easy family eats and treats:
+More ideas for easy family meals:

 JOIN THE PARENTMAP COMMUNITY